warrendeleon/rn-warrendeleon/README.md

 # Reload and install Node
 source ~/.zshrc
-nvm install 22
-nvm use 22
-nvm alias default 22
+nvm install  # Reads version from .nvmrc nvm use      # Activates the version from .nvmrc nvm alias default 22
 ```

+> 💡 With nvm configured, running `nvm install` and `nvm use` in the project directory will automatically use the version specified in `.nvmrc`.

 #### Yarn is managed by the project